robertmeta/linkbot/README.md

 # Linkbot
 This silly bot just posts links from the mumble chat to a subreddit, that is all.
 Does minor special handling for youtube and imgur.

-# TODO
-- Fix threading bugs (lots of races)
-- Add built in ducking (when bot hears audio lowers volume)
-- Extract actual information from songs in list and for playing
-- Ability to save playlist and reuse later
+Don't expect it to be top quality, it is my goof around project.

 # Get Linkbot
     go get -u github.com/robertmeta/linkbot